rupeshghimire7/BCT-Study-Room/README.md

-# StudyWRC - Find your study partner!
+# BCT Study Room

-This is a web application for WRC that helps students to create their own chat rooms and communicate with every participant.
+This is a web application for WRC- BCT that helps students to create their own chat rooms and communicate with every participant.

 ## Developers